 There are two main types of cable designs used in the fiber optics industry.
 These cables are as follows:

 Loose Tube Cables are mostly used outside.
-Loose tube cables can hold up to 12 fibers per buffer tube with a maximum fiber count of more than 200 threads.
+It can hold up to 12 fibers per buffer tube with a maximum fiber count of more than 200 threads.
 In these cables, color-coded tubes protect the optical fibers, and it also includes a gel filling that protects the cable from water penetration.
 It acts as a buffer and protects the cable from external stresses.

 These cables have their specifications and can support different bandwidths and distances.
 The best type of fiber optic cable for your use will depend upon your installation place, environment and the kind of performance needed.

 Depending on this, you can mix and match the available types of fiber optic cables to get the most sophisticated data transmission facility.
-So, consider consulting a Fiber optic Dubai based company today!
+So, consider consulting a telecommunication infrastructure company today!
 So you can enjoy a fully functional network for all your business needs.